bethcha/newsoverview/README.md

 covid = CoronavirusNews()
 covid_lang_list = covid.covid_list()
 ```
-To call news from individual languages, follow the format `covid.language_covid()`, eg.  for Arabic headlines, call `covid.ar_covid()`.
+To call news from individual languages, follow the format `covid.language_covid()`, e.g.  for Arabic headlines, call `covid.ar_covid()`.
 All languages will follow this format.

 ### TravelWarnings Class
 Show a list of all *languages* listed in the `TravelWarnings` Class: